bysaar/Stock-Market/README.md

 # Stock-Market

-This is the final project of the course: "Computer Networks Design Laboratory".
+This is my final project for the Computer Networks Design Laboratory and it includes socket programming and a protocol design.

 <sup>*</sup> **Disclaimer**: Stocks names and information used in this project are taken randomly from Apple&#8482; Stocks App.